jlevesy/prometheus-elector/README.md

     - url: http://remote.write.com
 ```

+### Installing Prometheus Elector

+You can find [an helm chart](./helm) in this repository, as well as [values for the HA agent example](./example/k8s/agent-values.yaml).

-### Current status
+### Current Status

-This is a proof of concept, use this at your own risks!
+This is still a proof of concept, until Prometheus releases https://github.com/prometheus/prometheus/pull/11709, use this at your own risks!
 If you like the idea feel free to let me know!

-Here's a TODO list

-- (mandatory) Write some tests on the current implementation
-- (mandatory) Trigger a reload when the config file is changed
-- (mandatory) Retries on notification
+Here's what will come next!

+- Prometheus Metrics!
+- Proxy to route requests to the leader!
-- (mandatory) CI/CD pipeline
+- Release pipeline for the Helm chart?
 - (optional) Notify prometheus using signal ?

-### Running this Demo
+### Running an Example Locally

 You need `ko`, `kubectl` and `k3d`, from there run `make run`

 This will setup:

-- [one agent](./examples/k8s/agent/agent.yaml) statefulset with the leader election going on, only one of them will push metrics to the storage
+- [An agent workload](./examples/k8s/agent/agent.yaml) statefulset with the leader election going on, only one of them will push metrics to the storage
-- [one storage](./examples/k8s/storage/storage.yaml) (prometheus [with the remote_write receiver enabeld](https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver)) where all the metrics get pushed to
+- [A storage storage](./examples/k8s/storage/storage.yaml) (prometheus [with the remote_write receiver enabeld](https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver)) where all the metrics get pushed to

 You can then port-forward to the storage pod via `kubectl port-forward -n storage storage-0 9090:9090` and see some kube metrics flowing.